-Mercury and PCBs were historically elevated in East Fork Poplar Creek fish relative to fish in uncontaminated reference streams.
+Mercury and PCBs have been historically elevated in East Fork Poplar Creek fish relative to fish in uncontaminated reference streams.
 Fish are monitored regularly in East Fork Poplar Creek for mercury and PCBs to assess spatial and temporal trends in bioaccumulation associated with ongoing remedial activities and plant operations.
-As part of this monitoring effort, redbreast sunfish (Lepomis auritus) were sampled twice during 2001 from the mid to upper reaches of East Fork Poplar Creek and were analyzed for tissue concentrations of these two environmental contaminants.
-Largemouth bass (Micropterus salmoides) were collected once in 2001 from two sites in East Fork Poplar Creek (Lake Reality and EFK 23.4) to monitor maximum bioaccumulation in larger piscivorous fish of the system.
+As part of this monitoring effort, redbreast sunfish (Lepomis auritus) were sampled twice during 2002 from the mid to upper reaches of East Fork Poplar Creek and were analyzed for tissue concentrations of these two environmental contaminants.
+Largemouth bass (Micropterus salmoides) were collected once in 2002 from a site in upper East Fork Poplar Creek (EFK 23.4) to monitor maximum bioaccumulation in larger piscivorous fish of the system.
+Stoneroller minnows (Campostoma anomalum) were collected from EFK 24.5 to evaluate potential ecological concerns associated with the accumulation of other metals by these prey fish.

-Mercury concentrations remained much higher during 2001 in fish from East Fork Poplar Creek as compared with fish from reference streams.
+Mercury concentrations remained much higher during 2002 in fish from East Fork Poplar Creek than in fish from reference streams.
 Elevated mercury concentrations in Upper East Fork Poplar Creek fish indicate that the Y-12 Complex remains a continuing source of mercury to fish in the stream.
 Following significant decreases in the mid-1990s, mercury concentrations in water in Upper East Fork Poplar Creek have continued to fall, although less dramatically in recent years, while mercury concentrations in fish have remained relatively constant over the last several years (Fig. 6.8).

-PCB concentrations in East Fork Poplar Creek sunfish fell during 2001 within ranges typical of past monitoring efforts at these sites (Fig. 6.9).
-Mean PCB concentrations were again highest in Lake Reality and above Lake Reality, indicating a continuing PCB source or sources within the Y-12 Complex.
+PCB concentrations measured in East Fork Poplar Creek sunfish during 2002 were within ranges typical of past monitoring efforts at these sites (Fig. 6.9).
+Mean PCB concentrations were again highest at sampling locations upstream of Bear Creek Road, indicating a continuing PCB source or sources within the Y-12 Complex.